musicbeeremote/mbrc-plugin/README.md

 ## Getting Started

+If you are an end user you can download the plugin from [releases](https://github.com/musicbeeremote/mbrc-plugin/releases).
+You can find an installer for a regular installation of MusicBee along with a zip that can be used with the store version.

-In order to get started with the project as a developer there are a few steps you need to follow.
+As a developer there are a few steps you need to follow to get started:

 ### Prerequisites